Thank you for sharing your thoughts on the Biosecurity Plan 2025-2030.

 Landowners, Council, government agencies, environmental groups, industry bodies, our community… we all play an important role in recognising and minimising biosecurity risks within our industries, homes, and environment.

-The Western Downs Biosecurity Plan identifies the pest animals and weeds that pose a threat or potential threat in our region.
+The Western Downs Biosecurity Plan identifies the pest animals and weeds that pose a threat or potential threat in our region and is designed to identify resources necessary for effective, timely management of pests and provide management strategies.

 What the draft Biosecurity Plan means for the Western Downs